 Adviser charges are payments that are made to your financial adviser from your policy on your instruction to pay for advice and services that have been provided to you by your adviser.

-If you have instructed Aviva to deduct and pay adviser charges from your Accumulation funds, these will continue to be made from your Accumulation Funds where there are sufficient funds to cover such payments.
+Once you have Designated funds it will not be possible to pay adviser charges to your adviser from Income Drawdown Funds.
+In practice this will mean that if you have instructed Aviva to deduct and pay adviser charges these will continue to be made from Accumulation Funds only, where the Accumulation Funds are sufficient to cover such payments.